 Hike in the city mountains

 Little be known to most locals and travelers is that you can hike through those stunning green mountains that line the edge of the city.
 In the mountains, you’ll find luscious green paths and small waterfalls that are a much-needed breath of fresh air after being in the city.
 One of the best hikes you can do is at Quebrada La Vieja, which has recently reopened after being closed for a few years.
 However, you must sign up for this hike in advance via THIS LINK.
 The booking website only works before 2 pm the day prior as well as down on the weekends and national holidays so you need to plan in advance when you would like to do the hike.
 The entrance of the hike is on Calle 71 and Carrera 1 near the Zona G/Rosales neighborhood (follow the directions on Google Maps to arrive).
-There is also a beautiful waterfall you can visit called Quebrada Las Delicias on Calle 61 (also follow Google Maps to get here).
+There is also a beautiful waterfall you can visit called Quebrada Las Delicias on Calle 61 (read my complete guide on visiting).
 You don’t need to make a reservation in advance for that one and it’s open every day from 7:00 am to 11:00 am.
 For complete information on all available hikes in Bogotá, visit Amigos de La Montaña.

 Gallery hop in San Felipe

 San Felipe is the latest artist district to develop in Bogotá and once a month they host Open San Felipe where galleries open their doors for a weekend of art, food, and music.
 It’s recommended to follow @opensanfelipe on Instagram for dates on when the next event is.